VIRTUAL MEDICAL SOCIETY

 You will then receive an email with the Virtual Medical Society password to access meetings every Tuesday.

-Medsoc WhatsApp Groups
+Medsoc SLACK Chat Groups

-Joining the WhatsApp group is entirely optional but a lot of our students have found it very helpful to stay in contact with one another.
+Joining the SLACK group is entirely optional but a lot of our students have found it very helpful to stay in contact with one another.
 If you would like to join, please read the information below carefully and complete the online form below.
-There will be a safeguarding officer and a Chief Mentor (qualified Doctor) monitoring the Whatsapp Group.
+There will be a safeguarding officer and a Chief Mentor (qualified Doctor) monitoring the SLACK Group.
 It is a great way to share useful links to resources and have discussions about the application process, current affairs and wider-reading.
 All students must adhere to the code-of-conduct and keep messages highly relevant to the Medsoc.

 This consent form has been designed to gain informed consent for photographs, and social media contact groups, completing this form is your consent to use photographs at Medic Mentor events for social media and website use, and consent for you to be included in group WhatsApp messenging.